Defend the Spend: How to Calculate ROI on L&D Investment

 According to a Brandon Hall Group Learning Measurement Study, there are a few drivers (mentioned in the above image) that deserve a second look.

-How to Calculate ROI on L&D Investment
+How to Calculate ROI in Learning and Development Investment

 The Kirkpatrick model has been used as an ROI evaluation instrument for L&D initiatives for decades.
 It is a model primarily focused on four levels called Reaction, Learning, Behaviour, and Results.
 Often associated with filling smile sheets, the Kirkpatrick model typically contains parameters or questions such as: